mengrru/mastodon-on-blog/README.md

 <script src="https://mengru.space/mastodon-on-blog/mastodon-on-blog.js"></script>
 ```

-then insert the HTML code to where you want the widget is rendered:
+then insert this HTML code to where you want the widget is rendered:

 ```
 <div id="my-mastodon-widget"></div>